Queen Elizabeth's Jubilee celebrations end with pageant through London

 Elizabeth ascended the throne aged 25 on the death of her father, George VI, in 1952, inheriting dominion over a Britain still emerging from the ravages of World War Two and with Winston Churchill as prime minister.

-In total, there have been 14 UK prime ministers and 14 U.S. presidents during her reign; the Berlin Wall rose and fell; Britain joined and left the European Union; and her nation's own once-mighty empire disintegrated, replaced by a Commonwealth of 54 nations.
+In total, there have been 14 UK prime ministers and 14 U.S. presidents during her reign; the Berlin Wall rose and fell; Britain joined and left the European Union; and its once-mighty empire disintegrated, replaced by a Commonwealth of 54 nations.

-Elizabeth was instrumental in creating the latter and many regard its success as her greatest achievement.
+Elizabeth was instrumental in creating the Commonwealth and many regard its success as her greatest achievement.

-The four days of celebrations to mark the monarch's seven decades as queen began on Thursday with a military parade and a Royal Air Force flypast, and with a National Service of Thanksgiving on Friday.
+The four days of celebrations began on Thursday with a military parade and a Royal Air Force flypast, and continued with a National Service of Thanksgiving on Friday.

-Opinion polls suggest a comfortable majority of Britons believe the monarchy should remain and a recent Ipsos survey found nine out of 10 respondents supported her.
+Opinion polls suggest a majority of Britons believe the monarchy should remain and a recent Ipsos survey found nine out of 10 respondents supported the queen.

 FACTBOX-Four days of celebration mark Queen Elizabeth's Platinum Jubilee